SensesProject/land-use/src/assets/text/en.md

 The 1.5°C pathway presented above is compatible with the Paris Agreement goals but comes with a trade-off regarding food security.
 Therefore, the question arises if it is possible to minimize such unwanted trade-offs.
 In this context, dietary patterns play an important role, because the production of animal-based food products is land-demanding.
 Therefore, a shift of dietary patterns towards less animal-based food products could reduce the overall pressure in the AFOLU sector, which would be of particular advantage in a mitigation pathway with land-based CDR.

-Below we show a different set of scenarios consisting of a @neon(default mitigation policy) (similar to the 1.5°C pathway, but run by a different model) and a @green(sustainable mitigation policy).
+Below we show a different set of scenarios, also taken from the IPCC 1.5°C database, consisting of a @neon(default mitigation policy) (similar to the 1.5°C pathway, but run by a different model) and a @green(sustainable mitigation policy).
 The sustainable mitigation policy pathway includes the political dimension (early political action, regulatory policies) but also lifestyle changes, such as shifts in dietary patterns.

 +++ sustainable 1